 Ezekiel Bread Recipes

 It’s up to you to find the best Ezekiel bread recipe, but a more traditional version calls for water, honey, olive oil, yeast, wheat flour, spelt flour, millet flour, green lentils, beans of your choice, and salt.
-Find out how to make Ezekiel bread at home with this simple recipe:
+Ready to learn how to make Ezekiel bread at home?
+Get started with this simple recipe:

 - Mix honey, olive oil, water, and yeast in a big bowl.
 Let the mixture sit five minutes.